 In the opinion of management of Redwood Mortgage Corp.
 (RMC or the manager), the accompanying unaudited consolidated financial statements contain all adjustments, consisting of normal, recurring adjustments, necessary to present fairly the consolidated financial information included therein.
 These unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements included in the partnership's Form 10-K for the year ended December 31, 2019 filed with the U.S. Securities and Exchange Commission (SEC).
-The results of operations for the three months ended March 31, 2020 are not necessarily indicative of the operating results to be expected for the full year.
+The results of operations for the three and six months ended June 30, 2020 are not necessarily indicative of the operating results to be expected for the full year.

 Redwood Mortgage Investors VIII, a California Limited Partnership (RMI VIII or the partnership), was formed in 1993 to engage in business as a mortgage lender and investor by making and holding-for-investment mortgage loans secured by California real estate, primarily by first and second deeds of trust.
-The rights, duties, and powers of the limited partners and general partners of the partnership are governed by the Limited Partnership Agreement (Partnership Agreement).
+The ongoing sources of funds for loans are the proceeds (net of withdrawals from partner capital accounts, subject to limitations, and operating expenses) from: